technologiestiftung/giessdenkiez-de/readme-new.md

 - In the `giessdenkiez-de-postgres-api` directory, do the following:
     - Connect to your local Gieß den Kiez database and delete all rows in all tables in the `public` scheme
         - either manually
-        - or by removing the `seed.sql` file in the `giessdenkiez-de-postgres-api/supabase` directory and restarting Supabase via `npx supabase stop` and `npx supabase start` and `npx supabase db reset`)
+        - or by removing the `seed.sql` file in the `giessdenkiez-de-postgres-api/supabase` directory and restarting Supabase via `npx supabase stop` and `npx supabase start` and `npx supabase db reset`
+        - Add a row with `collection_date` set to todays date in table `radolan_harvester` (all other columns NULL).
     - ⚠️ **Obtain a dataset of trees for your own city.** ⚠️
         - Import it into the `trees` table of the database.
         - Make sure to follow the schema of the `trees` table, you need the following columns: `id, lat, lng, art_dtsch, gattung_deutsch, pflanzjahr, bezirk, geom`.
 All other columns are either ignored or populated automatically by some upcoming steps.